 - 1. Write a few questions on a topic - 2.
-Evaluate each question using the following two criteria: - a.
-Whether it mainly concerns factual recall or requires integration of information - b.
-Whether it is limited to the topic or encourages thinking that extends to other topics or even disciplines - 3.
-Improve the questions with the help of the tips highlighted below, - a.
-Tips for upgrading your questions - i.
-Ask questions about the relationship between concepts (e.g. how one affects the other; why things turn out as it does, etc.) - ii.
-Ask questions about the possible connections between the material and everyday events, past experience and other topics - iii.
-Ask questions about the possibility of alternatives or further development based on the available information - iv.
-Challenge the assumptions of a statement, theory, question, etc - b.
-Action verbs for thinking ranging from low level to high level
+Evaluate each question using the following two criteria: - a. whether it mainly concerns factual recall or requires integration of information; and, - b. whether it is limited to the topic or encourages thinking that extends to other topics or even disciplines. - 3.
+Improve the questions with the help of the tips highlighted below: - a.
+Tips for upgrading your questions - i. ask questions about the relationship between concepts (e.g. how one affects the other; why things turn out as they do, etc.); - ii. ask questions about the possible connections between the material and everyday events, past experience and other topics; - iii. ask questions about the possibility of alternatives or further development based on information available; and, - iv. challenge the assumptions of a statement, theory, question, etc.